Arthrofibrosis after Knee Replacement – Treatment:

-Other potential options include accepting the condition, knee fusion (arthrodesis) and amputation but we do not have much literature evidence in favor of these approaches.
+Other potential options include accepting the condition, knee fusion (arthrodesis) and amputation but we do not have much literature evidence in favor of these approaches for arthrofibrosis.
 These options may be considered after the failure of all other treatment options for patients with severe, painful, diffuse arthrofibrosis involving the whole knee with significant flexion contracture along with significantly decreased range of flexion.

-There are published reports on novel techniques like hydraulic distension of knee, Botulinum toxin injection into muscles behind the thigh (hamstrings) for stiffness due to muscle spasm, and blocking the nerves with medications (sympathetic block) with variable results.
+There are published reports on different novel techniques with variable results.
+These include hydraulic distension of knee, Ilizarov method, Botulinum toxin injection into muscles behind the thigh (hamstrings) for stiffness due to muscle spasm, intra-articular Paralytic Shellfish Poisoning Toxin, amniotic membrane insertion and blocking the nerves with medications (sympathetic block).

 Exactly when scar tissue matures is variable and remains a topic of debate.
 Fibrous tissue progressively matures and becomes resistant to more conservative treatment approaches with time.